andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

+From our vantage we spot a ship upon the fjord not much larger than a grain of rice.
+If not for its slender emerald tail of churned seawater its movements would be imperceptible to the naked eye.

 <h4 class="article-subheader">Cruisin'</h4>
 The morning after our mountaineering escapades Jill has procured passage on a sightseeing cruise through the fjords.
 Unfortunately so too have hordes of